 The Shinkansen bullet train will have you in Kyoto in no time.
 Japan's former capital is arguably its most intoxicating city.
 This is the place to get to grips with Japan’s unique culture.
 At the house of a Japanese tea ceremony master you can get to grips with the long history of this ritual, and you can also learn more about Zen Buddhism and the art of wearing a kimono.

 Exploring Kyoto you may glimpse a geisha, wander down timeless alleys, peek into the temples, visit castles, admire gardens and rest under pavilions.
 Njio Castle is a must-see here, surrounded by stunning gardens, and the formal rock gardens of the Daitoku-ji Zen temple complex is perfect for relaxing in.

+Today is at your leisure, we recommend a trip to Nara.
 Between 710 and 784 Nara was Japan’s capital, until it was moved to Kyoto.
 On your day trip here you’ll see Todaiji Temple which is the world's largest wooden building and home to Japan's largest Buddha.
 There’s also the delightful Kasuga Taisha, Nara's most celebrated shrine, to visit before you return to Kyoto.

 Transfer to the airport for your flight home.